Breast Flattening

 Why do people practice breast flattening or breast ironing?

-In many cases, the abuser thinks they are doing something good for the child by delaying the effects of puberty and the practice is designed to:
+In many cases, the abuser believes they are doing something beneficial for the child by delaying the effects of puberty.
+The practice is intended to:

 “I started growing breasts when I was 10.
 My mother explained to my sister that I was growing breasts too early and that I would attract boys.”